 CHARLOTTE, NC.
-In our first several months of publication, we’re already getting some great feedback from our READERS.
-Some of this will be making it’s way into our 2nd Print Edition, planned for 2014.
+We’ve received some great feedback from our READERS, and much of it will be making it’s way into our 2nd Edition.
 Thanks for all the interest, the feedback is outstanding.

 - Mike Baldwin (June’13) – shared a tweet from Natalie Lafferty in our #CDNA stream about The Medici Effect, an excellent book by Frans Johansson (2004), which describes the importance of cross-over collaborators in driving innovation.
 Excellent call out Mike and Natalie, thanks.
-This will be cited in our 2nd edition in Ch.01 Introduction, re: domain crossover.
+This will be cited in our 2nd edition in Ch.1 Introduction re: domain crossover.

 - Jay Levin (June’12) – shared a great piece on f-MRI research in the New Yorker by Jonah Lehrer (2012) which explains how the brain suppresses instinctive reactions; Lehrer introduces the “DLPFC,” the part of the brain that plays this role.
-I discuss fMRI research and the key role instincts play in our thinking in Ch.09 Heuristics, Instinct & Fear; will add this as a reference next edition.
+I discuss fMRI research and the key role instincts play in our thinking in Ch.9 Heuristics; will add this as a reference next edition.